 Other Differences - Other statutory adjustments between amounts debited/credited to the CIES & amounts payable/receivable to be recognised under statute.
 For taxation & non-specific grant income and expenditure the other differences column represents the difference between what is chargeable under statutory regulations for council tax & NDR that was projected to be received at the start of the year & the income recognised under generally accepted accounting practices in the Code.
 This is a timing difference as any difference will be reflected in future collection fund surpluses/deficits.
 Other non-statutory adjustments for amounts debited or credited to service segments which must be adjusted against the 'Other income and expenditure from the EFA' line to comply with presentational requirements in the CIES.
 For Other Operating Expenditure the other differences column recognises adjustments, levies & internal recharges.
 For Financing & Investment Income & Expenditure the other differences column recognises adjustments for interest payable/receivable, bad debt impairment allowances & internal recharges relating to Commercial Property Trading Account.
-For Taxation & Non-Specific Grant Income & Expenditure the other differences government grants.
+For Taxation & Non-Specific Grant Income & Expenditure the other differences column recognises adjustments to service segments e.g. for un-ringfenced government grants.